alexdelorenzo/brightness/README.md

-# ☀ brightness: Adjust display brightness with your🌞
+# ☀ brightness: Adjust display brightness with your 🌞

 `brightness` is a command-line utility and daemon that adjusts your display's brightness.